imarc/handbook/creative.markdown

 ###  Brand Immersion ###

 Objective
 :	Understand a brand’s values, positioning, perception, visual identity, and any existing guidelines.
-This is used when there is an extensively defined and established brand that the iMarc team should “live and breathe”.
+This is used when there is an extensively defined and established brand that the Imarc team should “live and breathe”.

 Tasks
 :	Meet with brand stakeholders to review values, positioning, perception, visual identity, and any guidelines currently in use.